Campaigns

 1. Recognition of Your Employees

 There are definitely people in your company who stand out for their contribution and deserve recognition for it.
-If the valued employee agrees, you may also thank them through your newsletter.
+If the valued employee agrees, you may also thank them through your recognition letter or your company newsletter.
 For example, you can plan to publish a thank you story for World Employee Recognition Day – the first Friday in March.
 Or if there are a lot of good employees and your team is large, why not do it more often than once a year.
 In this way, you emphasize that your company notices the efforts made and is proud of its employees.
 By doing this through a newsletter, you are showing it not only to your employees themselves but also to your brand followers – newsletter subscribers.
 Keep in mind to also include remote freelancers that may be part of the team so they will feel acknowledged and not left out.

 Almost every type of reader is interested in an individual approach and true-to-life content – whether they are a subscriber to the newsletter of a handicraft furniture store, a beauty salon, or a start-up company.
 It is always good to know who are the people behind a product or service.
 It creates a sense of security and knowledge that you support real people through your purchases and strengthens trust in the brand.